Seth McKinney

-Seth Alan McKinney (born June 12, 1979) is a former American football center.
-He was drafted by the Miami Dolphins in the third round of the 2002 NFL Draft.
+Seth Alan McKinney (born June 12, 1979) is an American former professional football player who was a center in the National Football League (NFL).
+He was selected by the Miami Dolphins in the third round of the 2002 NFL draft.
 After several years with the Dolphins, McKinney also played for the Cleveland Browns and briefly for the Buffalo Bills.
-McKinney played college football at Texas A&M and is the younger brother of former NFL offensive lineman Steve McKinney.
+McKinney played college football for the Texas A&M Aggies and is the younger brother of former NFL offensive lineman Steve McKinney and son of former Texas A&M University System Chancellor Mike McKinney.
+He was inducted into the Texas A&M Athletics Hall of Fame in 2024.

-Early years
+Early life

-Seth was born in Centerville, Texas, where his father was the town/county doctor for around 20 years.
-From there they moved to Clear Lake, Texas, then to Austin, Texas.
+Seth McKinney was born on June 12, 1979, in Centerville, Texas, where his father, Mike McKinney, was the only doctor in the town for 16 years.

+From there they moved to Clear Lake, Texas, then to Austin, Texas, where his father was a member of the Texas House of Representatives.
 He attended Westlake High School in Austin beginning his junior year, and was classmates with Drew Brees and Chris Mihm.
 He helped win the Div-II 5A State Championship in 1996, in which he was voted a team captain, and named into the 5A all-state selection twice.
 He was also a state finalist in the shot put in 1996.

 In 2006, he was named to the Big 12 10th Anniversary Team.
 In 2009, he was awarded for his success in High School Football by being selected to the UIL All-Century team.